Shamyyoun/LocationApp/README.md

 Feel free changing structure or implementing new libriaries

-Created pull request after a change
+Create pull request after a change

 Bonus points: to cover unitTest